-Behavioral Health Resources Guides: The HUB has created a thorough listing of behavioral health resources within the Greater Bridgeport Region, The Hub’s Resource Guide, which lists nonprofit & public-sector services for crisis, mental health and substance use disorders, and support programs, including a listing of free peer support groups.
+Behavioral Health Resources Guides: The Hub has created a thorough listing of behavioral health resources within the Greater Bridgeport Region, The Hub’s Resource Guide (SPANISH), which lists nonprofit & public-sector services for crisis, mental health and substance use disorders, and support programs, including a listing of free peer support groups.
 Click here to subscribe to their weekly newsletter.

 Addiction & Recovery (The C.A.R.E.S.
 Group): The C.A.R.E.S.
 Group provides education, support, resources and hope for communities, families, and individuals who are affected by substance abuse and its devastating consequences.
 Click here for more information about weekly support groups and more.